 1. Target true engagement

-Cheating the system to encourage engagement has been a popular social tactic for some time, with brands sharing posts that suggest users simply “tag a friend in the comments below” to rack up interaction figures without actually creating a conversation.
+Cheating the system to encourage engagement has been a popular social tactic for some time, but it is a social media marketing mistake to avoid.
+Brands will share posts that suggest users simply “tag a friend in the comments below” to rack up interaction figures without actually creating a conversation.
 But algorithms are getting smarter, and engagement bait isn’t going to cut it this year as platforms crack down on spammy systems for garnering likes and shares.

 With organic reach declining and more businesses upping their social ad spend, content needs to be truly interesting and engaging so that followers, and wider audiences, can’t help but get involved.
 Whether that’s irreverent conversation in the style of the MERL and Gregg’s, or creating artistic vertical video for Facebook, it’s more important than ever to find the voice and the stories that work for you.

 How to jump on the trend: Stop relying on lazy social CTAs.
 Think about your brand voice guidelines and how you can best apply them to social media, using social as part of wider content marketing strategies instead of a standalone.

 On the theme of true social media engagement, it’s no surprise that micro-influencers continue to win ground over their more celebrity-like counterparts.
 Aside from budget benefits, in that micro-influencers often work on a gifting basis or simply have much lower fees than the big names, research continues to show that their audiences are more highly engaged and can be more niche-specific than all-singing, all-dancing social media stars.